March 12, 2014 — Victoria Maizes, MD

 with Kelly Brogan, MD

-This week’s show features an illuminating conversation between two medical doctors on reproductive health on maximizing the odds of conceiving a healthy child.
+This week’s show features an illuminating conversation between two medical doctors, one integrative and the other a functional medicine practitioner, on reproductive health and maximizing the odds of conceiving a healthy child.

 1. Couples can sometimes be too utilitarian and goal-oriented when it comes to conception.
 Conceiving and carrying a child is a deeply meaningful, mystical process.
 Our ability to honor the spiritual nature of the journey can make a huge difference.